Ahmed-Araby/smalloc/README.md

-# malloc
+# smalloc
-Explicit Dynamic Memory Allocator, just like (functionality speaking not performance not memory utilization) the malloc package in the C Langauge std library.
+simple Explicit Dynamic Memory Allocator, just like (functionality speaking not performance not memory utilization) the malloc package in the C Langauge std library.
 # Contents
 - [What is dynamic memory allocation](#what-is-dynamic-memory-allocation)
 - [Design](#design)